AchroDev/cpp_project_script/README.md

 ## About The Project
 <a href='https://ko-fi.com/R6R3WKVOY' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi3.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' />
 </a>
+This is a repo for storing and displaying my C++ Project Structure/Script.
+Feel free to fork and customize.

 #